April 2017 Digital Edition

 Jay Kim, Founder and COO, says that Data Locker produces a line of hard drive encryption solutions for government, military and Fortune 500 customers.
 The company’s products include the Data Locker Enterprise and the Data Locker DL3.
 He adds that the DL3 is the only hard to receive FIPS validation for the entire implementation, and it is becoming the de facto standard for the government and military.
 The DL3 has a patented touch-screen interface which makes it platform independent, and features two factor authentication, rapid deployment and a self-destruct mode.

 James Lyne, Senior Technologist, says that Sophos’s new anti-malware and data encryption products were created to “keep the bad code off people’s computers.”
 He describes present cyber security threats as the third wave of malicious code, in which the bad guys include gangs in Russia, organized hackers in China and state-sponsored criminals who, with more resources than most governments and vendors, use back door access to computers with malware that target critical infrastructure and allow intellectual property to be stolen from some of the world’s largest corporations.
+Without more behavior-based solutions, public-private collaboration and real simplicity that solves one problem at a time, he believes we are on a trajectory to fail to deal with the bad guys’ new tricks.

 Jody Mack, Director of Business Development, explains that Vanguard, as a provider for enterprise software, services and training for the IBM Z-series, helps government agencies and enterprises solve complex security and compliance challenges.
 The company’s automated software solutions include operations security tools, audit and client reporting tools and intrusion management tools.
 Ms Mack describes the company’s new Vanguard Configuration Manager and other tools that provide the continuous monitoring required by OMB and government regulations.

 Spyrus is a manufacturer of PKI, Cryptography and Authentication devices that are designed, built and manufactured in the U.S by vetted personnel in a cleared facility, according to Ron LaPedis, Director Product Marketing.
+The company’s flash drives, used in dealing with unconnected networks, are all encrypted to avoid the loss of data in transit, and use Suite B cryptography (classified up to top secret).
+At RSA 2011, Spyrus announced its Secure Pocket Drive with Windows 7 operating system – providing a totally secure environment at a time when 20% of the federal work force can work remotely.

 Joe Fantuzzi, CEO, says Agiliance allows organizations to manage risk in real-time by making risk visible, actionable and measurable for all business units, IT and security operations -- enabling executives and CEOs to remediate, prioritize and reduce threats to levels that are acceptable.
 Agiliance uses virtual vulnerability scans to determine which assets may be vulnerable, to find out what events have attacked the assets and to prioritize the threats, which are then remediated through ticketing management and patch management before moving on to the next priority.